o3de/o3de.org/content/docs/contributing/to-docs/get-started.md

 ## Setting up a local o3de.org repo

-In this section, you'll learn to create your own fork of the O3DE documentation.
+In this section, you'll learn how to create your own fork of the O3DE documentation.

 ### Create a fork